solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

   - command line interface
 ---

-Solana CLI comes with a lot of tools, one of which is spl-token CLI.
-Unlike Ethereum or other EVM blockchains, we don’t need to redeploy existing code to create tokens.
-There’s already a program (smart contract) for creating tokens called a token program and token extension program.
-So we can call that program from CLI, GUI, or even from a button on Raspberry Pi.
+Solana CLI comes with many tools, one of which is spl-token CLI.
+Unlike Ethereum or other EVM blockchains, we do not need to redeploy existing code to create tokens.
+There is already a program (smart contract) for creating tokens called a token program and token extension program.
+So we can call that program in any programming language.

 We will be using a Token extension program to create tokens with Metadata functionality.